osklil/rdpvnclaunch/README.markdown

 proxy client.
 Connection details are specified using template files as well as command line options.

+rdplaunch uses Remote Desktop Connection (mstsc.exe) to connect to remote hosts.
+Before starting mstsc, changes are made in the registry to enable automatic sign on.
+A temporary connection file (.rdp) is then generated from the template, and finally mstsc is launched to open the connection.

+vnclaunch works in a similar fashion, except that the registry is not modified.

 rdpvnclaunch is written in C and compiles with MinGW.

 Author and Feedback